Virginia Cavaliers men's lacrosse

 The Virginia Cavaliers men's lacrosse team represents the University of Virginia in National Collegiate Athletic Association (NCAA) Division I men's lacrosse.
 The Cavaliers compete in the Atlantic Coast Conference (ACC) and plays home games at Klöckner Stadium, or occasionally Turf Field or Scott Stadium, in Charlottesville, Virginia.
-The team is coached by Lars Tiffany, who led the team to back-to-back national titles in the 2019 NCAA Lacrosse Championship and 2021 NCAA Lacrosse Championship (the 2020 tournament being canceled due to COVID-19).
+The team is coached by Kevin Cassese, who was named the program's head coach in May 2026.

-Winning seven NCAA Championships and nine national titles overall, Virginia is one of the all-time great collegiate lacrosse programs.
-Virginia's 2006 team was one of the greatest in the history of the sport, finishing 17–0 out of a very competitive ACC, and winning 16 of its 17 games by four or more goals.
+Virginia won seven NCAA Championships and nine national titles overall.
+Virginia's 2006 team finished 17–0 after a ACC, and won 16 of its 17 games by four or more goals.
 Each former Virginia head coach in the NCAA era of men's lacrosse (Dom Starsia, "Ace" Adams, and Glenn Thiel) is among the top 25 of all-time lacrosse coaching wins.
-Both Tiffany and Starsia coincidentally moved into the Virginia position after they first achieved success as head coaches at their alma mater Brown University.
+Both Tiffany and Starsia moved into the Virginia position after they first achieved success as head coaches at their alma mater Brown University.

 Virginia's historic rivalries have extended to the championship matches of six different NCAA Tournaments, with the Cavaliers winning five of those six—defeating Syracuse in 1999, defeating Maryland in 2011 and in 2021, and defeating Johns Hopkins in 1972 and in 2003—while losing just one, in double-overtime, to Hopkins in 1980.